rob05c/btree/README.md

 btree
 =====

-A C++11 B-tree
+A C++11 B-tree.

-Do not use for real work!
-Currently has a bug where splitting sometimes results in a non-sorted tree.
+Uses Mond-Raz single pass splitting to reduce memory accesses.

+Currently only inserts (no search or delete).